ibm-cloud-docs/containers/cs_versions_132.md

 [Portworx](https://cloud.ibm.com/docs/containers?topic=containers-storage_portworx_about) does not yet support version 1.32.
 Do not upgrade your cluster to version 1.32 if your apps use Portworx.
 {: important}

+The Istio add-on version 1.23 is not supported for version 1.32.
+The Istio addon-on has not yet supported Istio 1.25.
+Do not update to IKS version 1.32 if you use these add-ons in your cluster.
+There are docs for [migrating off of addon-istio]([https://kubernetes.io/docs/reference/using-api/deprecation-guide/#v1-32](https://cloud.ibm.com/docs/containers?topic=containers-istio&interface=ui#migrate)) as an alternative.
+{: important}

 ### Update before master
 {: #before_132}